- Published on

 The working-class human is being eroded systemically.
 The knowledge worker is not exempt.
 If your primary economic value lies in processing information, writing code, managing workflows, or performing mid-level cognitive labor, you are standing on thin ice–and the temperature is rising.

-And that’s where the quiet grief comes from.
+And that’s where the honest concern comes from.

-Sending a young person into the next decade armed only with a traditional degree and an expectation of guaranteed employment isn’t just risky anymore–it’s negligent.
+Sending a young person into the next decade equipped only with a traditional credential and an expectation of stable employment is handing them a map that was accurate ten years ago.
+The territory has changed.
 If you’re Gen-Z, or Gen-Alpha, and this is you, I’m not talking about a hypothetical future.
 I’m talking about the floor you’re standing on right now.

 This is why I believe employment, as we understand it, is approaching the end of its historical relevance.
 Not overnight–but slowly at first, and then suddenly all at once.
 Wages stagnate.
 Hiring freezes.
 The middle of the corporate ladder dissolves.